aloysius-pgast/bittrex-signalr-client/doc/api.md

 #### Orders

-For _orders_ watchdog, event will be emitted everytime, an _automatic_ re-subscription occurs
+For _orders_ watchdog, event will be emitted everytime, an _automatic_ re-subscription was successful

 ```
 {